No trip to Cameron Highlands is complete without a visit to a tea plantation! Especially if it is your first time coming here.

 We joined this tour recently and didn’t find it very interesting.
 The factory is dimly lit so you cannot see much of the process close.
 And the explanations are only surface level.

-The tour gives a brief introduction into how tea is collected and processed at the plantation and factory.
+The tours only take about 10 minutes to complete!
+A staff will give a brief introduction into how tea is collected and processed at the plantation and factory.

 The tours at Fairlie and Sungai Palas are not that much different.

-Both are very short tours.
-And neither tour gives you the opportunity to view the full process from beginning to end.
+And neither gives you the opportunity to view the full process from beginning to end.

 Getting To Cameron Highlands From Ipoh